-PLE were integral in the SNOFO process in the following areas:

-- a.
-Defined severe service need as: One or multiple, formally diagnosed or not, mental and/or physical health conditions, including substance use disorder. - b.
+- PLE are part of the Language Accessibility Workgroup evaluating language translation needs across the system, including considerations for reading level, persons with disabilities, and utilizing diverse modalities to relay information - PLE are part of the Shared Housing Workgroup that is in the preliminary stages of identifying shared housing options and co-living assessments to match participants. - PLE were integral in the SNOFO process in the following areas: - a.
+Defined severe service need as: One or multiple, formally diagnosed or not, mental and/or physical health conditions, including Substance Use Disorder. - b.
 Setting plan priorities for SNOFO process - c.
-Defining most important SSO Projects as Coordinated Access Street Outreach, HMIS projects, and Planning Grant projects to improve understanding of unsheltered homelessness. - d.
+Defining most important SSO Projects as Coordinated Access Street Outreach, Homeless Management Information System (HMIS) projects, and Planning Grant projects to improve understanding of unsheltered homelessness. - d.
 Reviewed the SNOFO Project Scoring tool adding equitable measures, ensuring project applications included meaningful engagement and hiring of persons with lived expertise of homelessness, and staff training around cultural competency, trauma informed care, and motivational interviewing.
 PLE also defined points assigned to each section of the scoring tool. - e.
 4 out of 6 Review & Rank panelists were PLE members.